 The Downs is a 400-acre area of green in an upmarket area of the city between Clifton and Henleaze.
 The sprawling open space becomes a mishmash of scarlets, golds and russet as leaves turn in autumn.
 For intrepid conker-hunters, head to Saville Road (BS9) for tons of horse chestnut trees bearing the goods!
 Be sure to include Clifton Down’s golden beech tree-lined avenue in your seasonal saunter – arguably one of the most picture-perfect paths in the city in autumn – as well as a fly-by Sea Walls, where you’ll find tree-populated gorge views as far as the eye can see.

-Just across Clifton Suspension Bridge is Leigh Woods, a National Trust protected area of woodland that it is free to enter.
-There’s a network of colour-coded woodland paths to choose from depending on how far you want to walk – purple is 2.5km, takes about 45 minutes and is good for families with buggies, red is 1.2km, takes about 30 minutes and blue is cycle route Sustrans 41, 2.25km, takes about 40 minutes and has some steep slopes.
+Just across Clifton Suspension Bridge is Leigh Woods, a National Trust protected area of woodland that it is free to enter and one of the loveliest places to walk with kids.
+There’s a network of colour-coded woodland paths to choose from depending on how far you want to wander – purple is 2.5km, takes about 45 minutes and is good for families with buggies, red is 1.2km, takes about 30 minutes and blue is cycle route Sustrans 41, 2.25km, takes about 40 minutes and has some steep slopes.

-I’d recommend incorporating the natural play areas (there’s a basket swing, balance logs, hollow log tunnel and little roundhouse) into your leaf-stomping walk and heading towards Nightingale Valley for breathtaking autumnal views over Clifton Suspension Bridge and the Avon Gorge (see map here).
+I’d recommend incorporating the natural play areas (there’s a basket swing, balance logs, hollow log tunnel and little roundhouse) into your leaf-stomping walk and heading towards Nightingale Valley for breathtaking autumnal views over Clifton Suspension Bridge and the Avon Gorge (click here to download a Leigh Woods map).

 Ashton Court Estate